Skip to content

 When the government claims a juvenile violated a criminal statute, most of the adult criminal laws apply.
 There are differences, however.

-“Traditional juvenile court jurisdiction was the result of social movement of the late 19th Century.
+Rehabilitation Focus: “Traditional juvenile court jurisdiction” was the result of social movement of the late 19th Century.
 And it’s premise was a fundamental belief that young people, are not as responsible for their behavior as adults.

 Moreover, adult criminal cases are a matter of public record.
-But public criminal records can prevent rehabilitation.
+But public criminal records can hinder rehabilitation.

-As a result, the traditional rule has been to keep juvenile court records closed from public view.
-Even so, there are exceptions.
-And the recent trend has been to criminalize juvenile court in general; and specifically to make juvenile delinquency court records more public.
-See our web page on juvenile court records in Minnesota.
+So, the traditional rule has been to keep juvenile court records closed from public view.
+Still, exceptions exist.
+And the trend has been to criminalize juvenile court in general; and specifically to make juvenile delinquency court records more public.
+See our page on juvenile court records in Minnesota.

 Most Lawyers in juvenile court are government lawyers – from the County Attorney’s and Public Defender’s offices.
 And most cases in juvenile court in Minnesota are either:

-1. CHIPS (“CHild In need of Protective Services” – allegedly; formerly called abuse and neglect cases) petition cases, or
+1. CHIPS (“CHild In need of Protective Services” (fka “abuse & neglect”) cases, or

 An easy way to think of the difference is that in a CHIPS case the parent(s) are the accused; but in a delinquency case the child is the accused.

-Though Juvenile Attorney Thomas Gallagher has represented people in both; he generally does CHIPS cases for only existing criminal defense clients.
+Juvenile Attorney Thomas Gallagher generally does CHIPS cases only for existing criminal defense clients.

-Attorney Thomas Gallagher frequently represents children in juvenile delinquency petition cases.
-And he has decades experience doing so.
+But Attorney Thomas Gallagher frequently represents children in juvenile delinquency petition cases.
+And he has decades experience doing this.

-To analyze a juvenile delinquency case, Gallagher first considers it as if it were an adult, criminal case.
+We can analyze a juvenile delinquency case, as if it were an adult criminal case, to begin.
 Then, we modify the analysis to fit the differences in traditional juvenile court.
 The most important of those differences are:

-• the availability of government records of criminal or delinquent allegations and any adjudications (public, or not); and
+• availability of government records (public, or not); and

 When it comes to charges of crimes by juveniles, there are three broad categories of cases:

-3. A hybrid of the previous two, Extended Juvenile Jurisdiction (“EJJ”) which stays an adult sentence with probation conditions; and extends juvenile court jurisdiction to age 21.
+3. Extended Juvenile Jurisdiction (“EJJ”), (stays adult sentence with conditions; extends juvenile jurisdiction to age 21).

 The last two are less common, and for the more serious cases.
 Prosecutors file for adult certification and EJJ based on the severity level of the charge, and prior record.
 When they do, your Juvenile Attorney can help you stop them.